Richardaeld/DND_Into_The_Abyss/README.md

 ### JSHint
 + Identifies errors in JS.
 ![JSHint results](readme/images/jshint.jpg)
++ Warnings show that a newer version of JS must be used at least ES8.
++ 'Unclosed regular expression' and 'Unrecoverable syntax error' are because of the nature of using HTML within JS and can be ignored.

 # Bugs and Other Problems
 + There is a double iteration loop that can be seen in the console however, it does not seem to affect the application.
 Attempts have been made to trace this issue however, none have proved successful.